joygetsit/Socket_Programs_C_Python/README.md

-# DataPyC
+# Socket programming in C and Python
+- To communication data between two C/python programs
-Pass data between Python and C nodes using specific structures effectively
+- Data is transmitted and received using structures
+- Uses socket communication with UDP.